zbtolon/customer-portal/cpmonenv.md

   * Access and examine content stored in Object Storage

 The {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile application is available on several popular mobile device platforms and is available free from the related application stores for each platform.

+## Monitoring servers
+{: #customerportal_monservers}

+Set up monitoring to check the status of your server and to know when to scale.
+You can use either standard monitoring or Nimsoft monitoring services.
+You can use standard, or basic, monitoring in the ping-and-respond method by using either a slow or service ping from the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal.
+You can also use Nimsoft, or advanced, monitoring from the customer portal or in one of three tiers: basic, advanced, and premium.
+See [Getting started with Bare Metal servers](/docs/bare-metal/about.html) for more information about Bare Metal servers, specifically.

 ## Monitoring system events
 {: #customerportal_monevent}